matteopilz/OpenMS-website/content/en/news/usermeeting2024.md

 summary: We are organizing a users meeting in Berlin, Germany!
 Click the header above for more information.
 ---

-We are pleased to announce the 2024 OpenMS User Meeting.
+We are pleased to announce the 2024 OpenMS User Meeting.<br>
-When:  17 and 18 October 2024
+When:  17 and 18 October 2024<br>
 Where: KNIME GmbH, Körtestr.
-10, 10967 Berlin, Germany
+10, 10967 Berlin, Germany<br>
 What:
 1. Basic Introduction to Data Analysis with OpenMS (2 days, 17-18 Oct) led by Sam Wein
 2. Advanced Tutorial: programming with pyOpenMS (1 day, 17 Oct) led by Matteo Pilz